Alberto Castillo (catcher): Career

+On June 25, 1999, he was the catcher when St. Louis Cardinals rookie pitcher José Jiménez pitched a no-hitter, and Castillo also had one of the team's five hits in that game against Randy Johnson who also threw a complete game.

 Signed by the Washington Nationals on December 13, 2005, Castillo played the 2006 season with the Triple-A New Orleans Zephyrs.
 He finished his 2006 season with the Zephyrs with a .268 batting average and 30 RBI.
 Castillo was a catcher for the first Dominican team in the inaugural 2006 World Baseball Classic.

 The Boston Red Sox organization signed him to a minor league contract on December 20, 2006, and invited him to participate in the Red Sox' 2007 spring training.

 On March 27, 2007, the Red Sox traded him to the Baltimore Orioles for minor league outfielder Cory Keylor.

 He was used in the 2007 season by the Orioles to fill in for injured catcher Ramón Hernández twice and was designated for assignment twice after Hernandez's return.
 Castillo became a minor league free agent after the season.
-Castillo was the captain for the Dominican Team in the 2007 Caribbean Series.
+Castillo was the captain of the Dominican Team in the 2007 Caribbean Series.

 On February 14, 2008, Castillo signed a minor league contract with the Houston Astros and was invited to spring training.
 After spending spring training with the Astros, Castillo was demoted on March 24 to the minors and later released.
 Confusingly, the Orioles signed a pitcher named Alberto Castillo at the beginning of the 2008 season.

 On July 3, 2008, Castillo signed with the Camden Riversharks of the Atlantic League.
 In 2009, he played for the Newark Bears before being traded to the rival Long Island Ducks on July 6.

 He is currently the catching instructor of the Dominican Summer League Mets.